Maple Cross: History and geography

-The Cross Inn public house

 The public house called The Cross stands on Denham Way, the main road from Rickmansworth to Uxbridge and is a listed building with parts dating back to at least the 1700s.
 In 2010 the pub was sold by its brewery to property developers who intended to demolish it and build new homes on its site and car park.
 Strong local opposition prevented demolition and the original historic building still stands, converted into dwellings with a small close on the rest of the pub's site.